goran-subotic/vicert-slack-stats/README.md

 ###Deployment instructions

-To simply start the application execute:
+To simply start the application, execute:

 ```
 > rails s